SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/test-coverage/generic-test.md

 ---

 SonarQube supports generic formats for test coverage and test execution import.
-If the native output of your coverage tool is not supported by SonarQube, you will have to convert it to the following format:
+If the native output of your coverage tool is not supported by SonarQube, you must convert it to this format:

 ## Generic Test Coverage Report Format